 The average cow needs a whopping 60 liters of water per day – give it even more to be sure that milk production will stay up.

 If you’ve met the requirements mentioned above for water and fodder, think next to adding protein.

-Although fodder is the most important, fodder is probably second.
-It will help your cow maintain good body condition and will also boost the activity of the microorganisms in your cow’s gut to help convert roughage into valuable nutrients.
+Although fodder is the most important, protein is probably second.
+It will help your cow stay in shape, and boost the activity of the microorganisms in your cow’s gut to help convert roughage into valuable nutrients.

-Although protein can be more expensive, it’s important that you don’t cut back on protein in your cows’ feed.
+Although protein can be more expensive, it’s important not to cut back on protein in your cows’ feed.
 Good sources of protein include sweet potato, bean straw, and white clover.
-Leucaena and calliandra are good options, too – plus these last two tend to be relatively cost-effective.
+Leucaena and calliandra are decent options, too – plus these last two tend to be relatively cost-effective.

 4. Supplement Vitamins and Minerals